Mexico Avoids Tariffs for Now, but the Threat Lingers -- Update

 As part of the deal, Mexico also agreed to the rapid expansion of a policy to return Central American asylum seekers to Mexico while they wait for U.S. immigration court hearings.
 However, the U.S. had previously said it planned to implement that program across the entire border.

-Since January, the U.S. has been returning migrants to border cities, including Tijuana, Mexico, and El Paso, Texas, under the Migrant Protection Protocols program agreed to by both countries.
+Since January, the U.S. has been returning migrants to border cities, including Tijuana, Mexico, under the Migrant Protection Protocols program agreed to by both countries.
 The Mexican government said Monday that the country has accepted more than 8,000 migrants under the program.

 But, thwarted by logistical challenges and briefly halted by a federal court, the program's implementation has been slow.
 Immigrant advocates have argued that Mexico isn't a safe destination for Central American asylum seekers, and that some have been targeted there by kidnapping rings.